'The Bean Eaters': Gwendolyn Brooks's perfect poem

 The Bean Eaters is one of the perfect poems.
-Gwendolyn Brooks won’t need much introduction to American readers, but I don’t think she is well known in England, or at least not as well known as she should be.
+Gwendolyn Brooks won’t need much introduction to American readers, but I don’t think she is well known in the UK, or at least not as well known as she should be.
 I found about her in a workshop sometime after I moved to London.1

 Then again, one of the things I love about ‘The Bean Eaters’ is that it needs so little introduction.
 It is a loving, knowing portrait of a couple who don’t have much.
 The title reminds me of Van Gogh’s ‘The Potato Eaters’.
 Here they are: